-The "AIRBAG ON" and "AIRBAG OFF" indicator lights indicate the actuation of the front passenger airbag, side airbag on the front passenger seat and front passenger's seat belt pretensioner.
+The "AIR BAG ON" and "AIR BAG OFF" indicator lights indicate the actuation of the front passenger airbag, side airbag on the front passenger seat and front passenger's seat belt pretensioner.

-The "AIRBAG OFF" indicator light will be illuminated when the ignition switch is in the "ON" position with the condition 2 in the table shown below.
+The "AIR BAG OFF" indicator light will be illuminated when the engine switch is in the "ON" position with the condition 2 in the table shown below.

-If the front passenger occupant classification system determines that a person of adult size sits in the front passenger seat but the "AIRBAG OFF" indicator light is illuminated, one of the following is likely to have occurred:
+If the front passenger occupant classification system determines that a person of adult size sits in the front passenger seat but the "AIR BAG OFF" indicator light is illuminated, one of the following is likely to have occurred: